 Vietnam’s climate is in the tropical zone.
 However, because of the monsoon influences and the country’s geographical features, the weather of each region varies from north to south and from east to west according to the topography.
-This country has the largest horizontal width of only about 310.7 miles (500 km) but its north-south distance is up to 1,025 miles (1,650 km) and the coastline measures 2,140 miles (3,444 km) length.
+This country has the largest horizontal width of only about 310.7 miles (500 km) but its north-south distance is up to 1,025 miles (1,650 km) and the coastline measures 2,140 miles (3,444 km) in length.

 Hanoi, the capital city of Vietnam, is a typical example of the North plains climate.
-Its summer and winter is no different from other places, but April and October are two transitional months, which makes it a four-season city.
-The winter monsoon comes from the Asian continent with the property of dryness, brings light but frequent rain to Hanoi.
+Its summer and winter are no different from other places, but April and October are two transitional months, which makes it a four-season city.
+The winter monsoon comes from the Asian continent with the property of dryness, bringing light but frequent rain to Hanoi.
 Although the rain does not continue day after day, the sunlight is wintry and pale these days.

 The hot and cold weather in the North is usually more intense than other parts

 With the above information, the most enjoyable time to travel to the North of Vietnam is in the spring or autumn, particularly April and October-November, right after the winter.
 The weather in these months would not be too severely cold or skin-burning hot.

 The Centre (Northern Central Coast, Southern Central Coast, and Central Highland)